ReadersRead.com

 In the second specification, the OEBPS Working Group is developing the next generation of OEBPS to improve this XML-based standard as both a production and a final delivery format for digital publications.The effort will focus on detailed control of content rendering, navigation and accessibility, and alignment with other standards efforts.
 It could be ready by year end.

 For readers an ebook standard would make life much easier.
 If ebook publishers were all use the same ebook software it wouldn't matter which ebook reader or ebook reading device you owned -- you would be able to read any ebook you purchased on any ebook reader.
 However, software companies are often reluctant to accept a standard.
 The browser wars and the operating system battles are one of many examples where a software standard is not used.
 Hopefully, things will be different in the ebook industry.
-You can read more about ebooks here.
+You can read more about ebooks in our ebook section.